-17. In theory the constitution will, in its enumeration of the holders vested with a right to legislative initiative, put on equal footing the different subjects of the right, whatever political regime is established.
+18. In theory the constitution will, in its enumeration of the holders vested with a right of legislative initiative, put on equal footing the different subjects of the right, whatever political regime is established.

-18. There will be inevitable variation in the level of regulation in different systems.
+19. There will be inevitable variation in the level of regulation in different systems.